jenkinsci/eggplant-runner-plugin/README.md

 **Step 1:** Login to your Jenkins

-Go to `http://dai_server_hostname:portnumber/` and login into your Jenkins account
+Go to your Jenkins home page and login into your Jenkins account
 ![image](https://user-images.githubusercontent.com/101400930/165949547-26ab3829-466f-478f-ad36-04427d2c7da3.png)

 **Step 2**: Manage Jenkins